 We trace this fragility to a simple fact: the agent commits to a single greedy action at every step.
 There is no chance to consider an alternative or catch a small error before it compounds.
 Humans don’t act this way.
 We weigh a few options, mentally check each, and then move.
 We verify before acting.

 Using the same MLLM as a zero-shot verifier doesn’t help.
-In fact, it slightly hurts.
+In fact, it slightly hurts (see the Zero-shot Verifier rows in the tables below).
 General language understanding is not the same as the ability to judge whether this action, in this scene, advances the goal.
 Verification is a distinct skill, and it has to be learned.

 Training a verifier requires paired examples of correct and incorrect actions, each annotated with a rationale explaining why.
 No standard embodied benchmark provides this, so we synthesize it.
 Starting from a small set of expert demonstrations, we use an LLM to do two things for every action: (1) annotate the correct action with a chain-of-thought rationale, and (2) generate a plausible failed twin (the kind of mistake a real policy would actually make) paired with a rationale explaining the error.
 Finetuning an MLLM on this paired corpus yields a verifier tuned to the failure modes that matter, without any new human annotation.